pulumi/terraform-provider-aws/website/docs/r/emr_instance_fleet.html.markdown

 ~> **NOTE:** At this time, Instance Fleets cannot be destroyed through the API nor web interface.
-Instance Fleets are destroyed when the EMR Cluster is destroyed.
-Terraform will resize any Instance Fleet to zero when destroying the resource.
+Instance Fleets are destroyed when the EMR Cluster is destroyed. the provider will resize any Instance Fleet to zero when destroying the resource.

 ## Example Usage